ntop/ntopng/doc/src/use_cases/infrastructure_monitoring.rst

 .. note::

-	An ntopng Enterprise M license or above is required.
+	An ntopng Enterprise L license or above is required.